DataNeel/my_website/tropism/index.md

 It's around this time that myself and two of my colleagues started [GASP Gallery](https://www.instagram.com/gasp.gallery/), a website where buyers could customize and buy art from myself, [Kjetil Golid](https://www.instagram.com/p/B1ynnJMnD4b/), [Aaron Penne](https://www.instagram.com/p/B1gfFVcnKJJ/), and [Devi Parikh.](https://www.instagram.com/p/B4Cpqx6nLAn/).
 This was my first attempt at connecting my generative art with a broader community of non-artists.
 Long story short, the site was extremely unprofitable, but the work and relationships have had a lasting impact on my work.

 ## Continued evolution
 Back on the topic of graph search.
 I'd been creating these random graph structures, and it was alright.
+Then, on accident, I reduced the randomness substantially.
+This next graph is mostly orderly, but there are occasinoal moments where a connection breaks down or is blocked.
+This is the birth of what ultimately became  Tropism.
+The paths will move in an orderly manner until they are blocked, and then they will divert whhen they hit a dead end.
+That diversion will ripple throughout the rest of the structure.
+It's a fascinating emergent behavior.

-Then, on accident, I made them a bit less random.
-What resulted was a striking lesson that randomness is often more interesting when it emerges from and is surrounded by order.
+The result is a striking lesson that randomness is often more interesting when it emerges from and is surrounded by order.
 The structures feel more real, intentional, and also organic.
-It's a fascinating emergent behavior.
+In this image, the changes to the structure happen because a path is blocked by the "invisible" lack of a connection.
+In tropism, the paths are blocked both by the lack of a connection (the Stability feature) as well as the stimuli that are littered around the graph (the Stimuli Amount feature).

 <div>
   <iframe